design-automation/mobius-sim-funcs/documentation/io.md

 There are two ways of specifying the file location to be imported:
 - A url, e.g. "https://www.dropbox.com/xxxx/my_data.obj"
-- A file name in the local storage, e.g. "my_data.obj".
-(PUT A LINK TO THE LOCAL HELP)
+- A file name in the local storage, e.g. "my\_data.obj".
+See documentation on local storage in the menu for more info.

 To place a file in local storage, go to the Mobius menu, and select 'Local Storage' from the dropdown.